On Variance Estimation of Random Forests with Infinite-Order U-statistics

 \subsection{Results for \texorpdfstring{$k > n/2$}{k>n/2}}

-As discussed in Section \ref{sec:subsec:extension k>n/2}, when $n/2 < k < n$, we cannot jointly estimate $\vh$ and $\vs$ jointly so additional computational cost is introduced.
-In this simulation study, we attempt to fit additional {\nTrees} with bootstrapping (sampling with replacement) subsamples to estimate $\vh$ so we denote our proposed estimator and smoothing estimator as ``MS(bs)'' and ``MS-s(bs)'' We note that \texttt{grf} package does not provide IJ estimator when $k > n/2$ so we generate the IJ estimator and corresponding ground truth by \texttt{ranger} package.
+As discussed in Section \ref{sec:subsec:extension k>n/2}, when $n/2 < k < n$, we cannot jointly estimate $\vh$ and $\vs$.
+Additional computational cost is introduced using the bootstrap approach for estimating $\vh$.
+In this simulation study, we attempt to fit additional {\nTrees} with bootstrapping (sampling with replacement) subsamples to estimate $\vh$ so we denote our proposed estimator and smoothing estimator as ``MS(bs)'' and ``MS-s(bs)''.
+We note that the \texttt{grf} package does not provide IJ estimator when $k > n/2$ so we generate the IJ estimator and corresponding ground truth by the \texttt{ranger} package.